-His creative nonfiction essays have appeared in The New Laurel Review, The Hawaii Review, The Chariton Review, Pleiades, and Well Versed, Interpretations, Uncertain Promise, and It Happened in Callaway.
-Interviews with two Paris-based American writers, Diane Johnson and Jake Lamar, were published in The AWP Chronicle and Belles Lettres.
-He has written for St. Louis Magazine, The Columbia Tribune, Leadership Magazine (including one of his all-time favorites, a reflection on the night Maya Angelou spoke at Westminster College), The Quadrangle, Inside UNT Press, and for fourteen months authored Bridging the Gap, a column on life in Rwanda after the genocide for the Fulton Sun.
+Dave’s creative work has appeared in The New Laurel Review, The Hawaii Review, The Chariton Review, Pleiades, Well Versed, Interpretations, Uncertain Promise, and It Happened in Callaway.
+Interviews with Diane Johnson and Jake Lamar were published in The AWP Chronicle and Belles Lettres.
+He has written for St. Louis Magazine, Leadership Magazine, The Quadrangle, Inside UNT Press, the Columbia Tribune and the Fulton Sun.

-Collins is working now on two long-term projects: a novel, Shadows of Notre Dame, set in Paris that culminates on September 11, 2001 when the World Trade Towers were leveled by terrorists and a book-length series of walking tours of literary Paris tentatively titled Parisian Places, American Faces: Walks on the Left Bank with American Writers.
+Collins is working now on two long-term projects.
+The first is a novel, Shadows of Notre Dame, a literary mystery with two young lovers at its center – an aspiring jazz musician and an aspiring writer whose troubled pasts follow them to Paris.
+The second is a book-length series of walking tours of literary Paris tentatively titled Parisian Places, American Faces: Walks on the Left Bank with American Writers.